cyrilbkr/k8s-ark/README.md

 ### GCP/GKE Production setup

-This configuration include a pvc of 50GB and a LoadBalancer with udp ports exposed.
+This configuration include a pvc of 50GB and a public LoadBalancer with udp ports exposed.

-Customize yaml files from gke/ directory or apply directly from github.com :
+Customize yaml files from gke/ directory or apply it directly from github :

     $ kubectl apply -f gke/namespace.yaml
     $ kubectl apply -f gke/pvc.yaml